Tilt and GPS Deformation Data

 Electronic Tilt at Kīlauea Summit and East Rift Zone - Past Month

-Above: The blue line shows the radial tilt at Uēkahuna (UWE), on the northwest rim of Kīlauea's caldera.
+Above: The blue line shows the radial tilt at Summer Camp station (SMC), on the eastern rim of Kīlauea's caldera.
 The green line is radial tilt at Pu‘u ‘Ō‘ō (POC), on the north flank of Pu‘u ‘Ō‘ō cone.
 These are recorded by continuously operating electronic tiltmeters.
 Positive changes often indicate inflation of the magma storage areas beneath the caldera or Pu‘u ‘Ō‘ō, but may also result from heavy rainfall or, occasionally, instrumental malfunctions.

 Real-time Global Positioning System at Kīlauea's summit, past week